-There are certain things that Barratt recruiters particularly watch out for throughout the recruitment process, no matter which of their roles is your preferred choice.
-We caught up with Suzie Flynn, graduate and future talent manager at Barratt Developments, to discover exactly what these things are and how you can impress.
+There are certain things that Barratt recruiters particularly watch out for throughout the recruitment process.
+We caught up with Suzie Flynn, graduate and future talent manager at Barratt Developments, to discover what these things are and how you can impress.

-Barratt wants… examples of your skills in your application and interview
+Barratt wants… examples in your application and interview answers

-Beware of making unsubstantiated claims.
-It’s not enough to say, ‘I’m a great team player’ without providing any examples or evidence to back that claim up.
-It’s better to say something like, ‘I developed my team working skills during my part-time job at [eg] Argos when I was part of the stockroom delivery team who selected products for customers’ and then go on to explain how you worked as a team to get the job done.
+In your application and interview answers, it’s not enough to say, ‘I’m a great team player’ without providing any examples or evidence to back that claim up.
+It’s better to say something like, ‘I developed my teamworking skills during my part-time job at [eg] Argos when I was part of the stockroom delivery team who selected products for customers’ and then go on to explain how you worked as a team to get the job done.
 Suzie says, ‘As a recruiter, I might see 2,000 CVs and applications.
 I’m interested in what differentiates you – and that can be seen through your experiences and how you’ve developed your skills.’